-The first algorithm to be described will be the Compiler algorithm.
-Figure 2 shows the flowchart of the Compiler Algorithm.
+Figure 4 shows the flowchart of the Compiler Algorithm.
 Whenever the player requests for their code to be compiled the script they modified is first saved to the StreamingAssets directory.
 This directory holds files that are changed while the game is running.
 A runtime object is created with LoadScripts.cs which pulls the player-edited script and marks it as "source code."
 ScriptBundLoader.cs then compiles the code LoadScripts had marked as its "source code."
 The compiler checks for any errors and takes the appropriate actions.

-Figure 2 Compiler Algorithm
+Figure 4 Compiler Algorithm

-The next algorithm for discussion is the API Book algorithm.
-This algorithm refers to the ability for the player to select function templates to edit from a list.
-Figure 3 shows the flowchart for the API Book algorithm.
+The API Book algorithm refers to the ability for the player to select function templates to edit from a list.
+Figure 5 shows the flowchart for the API Book algorithm.
 When the player clicks on the API icon (in PolyMorpher it will take the form of a book) the API UI will appear.
 The player will select a function inside the API and it will appear inside the editable text window.
 The player may then edit it to their needs.

-Figure 3 API Book Algorithm
+Figure 5 API Book Algorithm

-The final algorithm to be discussed is the Core algorithm.
-This algorithm dictates most of the gameplay involving the modification of code in-game.
-Figure 4 shows the flowchart for the Core algorithm.
+This Core algorithm dictates most of the gameplay involving the modification of code ingame.
+Figure 6 shows the flowchart for the Core algorithm.
 The player will select the "Morph" button on the UI.
 This will highlight any object that can be edited by the player.
 A text box will appear with options to modify the object.
 The player may type their own code directly into the text box to modify the script, choose a function from the API Book, or reset the script to its original, stable contents.
 The player will then compile their code, and the game takes the appropriate actions according to the presence of compiler errors.

-Figure 4 Core Algorithm
+Figure 6 Core Algorithm